-Note that you can use external displays connected to the HDMI-Out port and/or external monitor port.
+Note that you can use external displays connected to the appropriate port.
 See your display device manual for supported formats.

 Attaching Displays

 When you first attach an external display you may find that the desktop does not occupy the full screen area.
 Use either the display's auto adjust/configure controls, or the Intel(R) HD Graphics Control Panel to configure the full screen display.